Respected Baltimore Employment Attorney with Over 19 Years of Experience

 Sexual harassment is considered a form of discrimination, and it is not tolerated under the law.
 Employers in Baltimore, MD must take appropriate measures to provide their employees with safe work environments; if you are being harassed at work, you need to stand up for your legal rights.
-Contact our Baltimore employment lawyer today.
+Contact one of our Baltimore employment lawyers today.

 Under Maryland law, only certain non-competition clauses are enforceable.
 If your employment contract contains a non-compete, one of the first questions you need to address is whether it is likely to hold up in court.
-Baltimore employment attorney Joyce Smithey has extensive experience dealing with non-compete issues in Maryland and can help you assess your options.
+Baltimore employment attorney Joyce Smithey and her team have extensive experience dealing with non-compete issues in Maryland and can help you assess your options.

-Schedule a Confidential Consultation with Maryland Employment Lawyer Joyce E. Smithey
+Schedule a Confidential Consultation with an Experienced Baltimore Employment Lawyer

-To find out more about employers’ obligations and employees’ rights in Maryland, contact Baltimore labor attorney Joyce E. Smithey for a confidential consultation.
+To find out more about employers’ obligations and employees’ rights in Maryland, contact one of our skilled Baltimore employment attorneys for a confidential consultation.
 To schedule an appointment, call (410) 919-2990 or get in touch online today.